 - Wear: Shoes and swimsuit underneath

 Aim to be in Wahiawa around 9 AM for breakfast.
 There will be no work traffic on Sundays, so a day to Oahu’s famous North Shore is a good plan.
-Once in Wahiawa, head to Sunnyside Inc – a hole-in-the-wall cheap eats where locals come for the food and leave with a pie.
+Once in Wahiawa, head to Kitchen Delight – a hole-in-the-wall cheap eats breakfast and okazu (side dish) stop.

 Local Tip: The fried rice special and a slice of pie.
 Just do it.